rifat-dhrubo/auth-app/microServices.md

 ## What is Microservice Architecture

 Microservice architecture is a way of developing an application where the functionalities are broken up into small services.
 This is like the ***Single Responsibility Principle***, where things that do one thing are bunched together.
 Like that, an application might do different things.
-So, we identify these fundamental services or concepts that do one or the same thing, then build and compose them together to form an application.
+So, we identify the fundamental services or concepts that do one or the same thing, then build and compose them together to form an application.

 ## Basic Nature of Microservices